 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Types of Industrial Engineering Technologist Jobs

-In 2016, there was an estimated number of 76,800 jobs in the United States for Industrial Engineering Technologist.
+In the United States, there were 76,800 jobs for Industrial Engineering Technologist in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Industrial Engineering Technologist by 2026.
-The BLS estimates 7,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.

 The states with the most job growth for Industrial Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Industrial Engineering Technologists is somewhere between $36,120 and $98,720.

 Industrial Engineering Technologists who work in District of Columbia, Maryland, or Maine, make the highest salaries.

 How much do Industrial Engineering Technologists make in different U.S. states?